RichardZJM/K-MTP-training/research_notebook.md

 /home/zjm/mlip-2/bin/mlp train 08.mtp mlip_input.cfg --energy-weight=1 --force-weight=0.01 --stress-weight=0.001 --max-iter=10000 --bfgs-conv-tol=0.000001 --trained-pot-name=pot.mtp
 ```

 Since this is a long and highly specific command which I will often use for the rest of the project, I decided to create an MTP command reference for easy access.
 The above command and MTP future will be stored and explained there instead.
-It should be attached to this package or is available here:
+It should be attached to this package or is available here: https://github.com/RichardZJM/K-MTP-training/blob/master/mtpCommands.md.

+When running this command on actual data,

 # References
 https://iopscience.iop.org/article/10.1088/2632-2153/abc9fe